Master of Arts in Cultural Heritage Studies – Track: Academic Research and Protection of Cultural Heritage

 Entry Requirements for the Master's Programs

-In addition to the general CEU admission requirements applicants to the two-year MA program in Cultural Heritage Studies: Academic Research, Policy, Management are required to submit (in English) a 1500-word project proposal.
+In addition to the general CEU admission requirements applicants to the two-year MA program in Cultural Heritage Studies: Academic Research and Protection of Cultural Heritage are required to submit (in English) a 1500-word project proposal.